gladiusjs/gladius/README.md

 var engine = new Gladius();
 ````

+Check out the examples to see how this is done.

-## Using a script tag
+### Using a script tag

-You can load Gladius using a script tag:
+You can also load Gladius using a script tag:

 ````javascript
 <script src="gladius-core.js"></script>